johnhyde/island/README.md

 John and the mysterious stranger will take turns writing between 300 and 1500 words and handing off to the other.
 Ideal cadence is one handoff daily, but it's not a big deal if someone delays a few days.
 4 days means one of us should consider saying something passive aggressive.
 This began 2025-07-20, although it was a get-together, as mentioned below.
 When a third author joined, it became necessary to determine whether this was a strict rota or if the opportunity goes to whoever first claims it — the latter system was chosen, although this may be changed to the alternative if it proves infelicitous.

+The wordcount is based on the text including footnotes but not annotations.
+However, it's usually inconvenient to exclude the annotations from the word count, so including them a little is fine.
+You can do the wordcount in whatever program you like, even though many programs have different reckonings of wordcounts.
+It's only a rough number, really.
+Plus, we tend to edit little things later, like slipping in a footnote, and then not change the listed wordcount.

 Sometimes we have a little get-together and write alternating words, as a treat.
 This counts as the handoff (although it could be handed off to the either author upon mutual agreement, since a get-together is sort of both and neither in terms of writing, and thus a wildcard).
 The first of these was 2025-07-20.

 You might notice that occasionally there's something wacky like a marker of 0 words or an author going twice in a row.
 These occur for specific reasons that seemed cool at the time, but don't worry about it.